tarwn/lessthandot-hugo/blogs/content/posts/2016-10-24-easier-boundary-testing-keep-parsevalidationformat-rules-out-of-your-html-view.md

   * On Read: Run the raw Model value through the Formatter to produce output
   * On Write/Input: Run the input through tryParse and then tryValidate (and then custom validation properties), only writing it to the underlying Model property if it passes both steps

-Here is what one of those “type” objects looks like as a literal:
+Here is what one of those "type" objects looks like as a literal:

 ```javascript
 return {